 An ideal warm-up must follow a set of multiple dynamic exercises, which involve continuously increasing intensity as you get closer to your workout.
 Dynamic exercises help you to stretch through a full range of motion while the stretch is not held in the ending position.

 On the other hand, static stretching or the usual stretching is held in the ending position, which limits the blood flow to the muscle, making it ineffective for a warm-up routine.

 Also, static stretches are recommended to be performed post-workout when you cool down.
 Static stretching is suitable for increasing flexibility; however, it is not very supportive of the meaning of a warm-up .

 When you warm up, you must start with simple, gentle exercises that help increase your body’s core and muscle temperature, but eventually should progress to dynamic stretches, causing an increase in your end range of motion.

 During warm-ups, your heart rate will be increasingly elevating as a way to prepare you for exercise.

 For instance, you can start with walking for a few minutes and then progress to a jog.
-After jogging, your heart rate is expected to elevate, and muscle temperature rise within only a few minutes.
+After jogging, your heart rate is expected to elevate, and muscle temperature rises within only a few minutes.

 From there, you begin to perform dynamic stretches, such as knee hugs, Frankensteins, walking quad stretches or lunge and twist.